sct/overseerr/docs/getting-started/installation.md

 docker-compose pull overseerr
 ```

-Restart all services defined in the Compose file:
+Then, restart all services defined in the Compose file:

 ```bash
 docker-compose up -d